mikejagmin/wellness_check/README.md

 **Your app will need to be added to the channels you want it to be able to post in.**

 Add SLACK_SIGNING_SECRET to config.py and update url to https://your.address.com/inbound/chats
-(I recommend ngrok for initial testing) https://ngrok.com/
+(I will again plug ngrok for initial testing) https://ngrok.com/

 You Bot will need a token to interact with the workspace for the following scopes: channels:history View messages and other content in public channels that alerts has been added to channels:join Join public channels in the workspace